Employee Management Incentives EMI

 Type of share – the option must be a right to acquire shares that are part of the ordinary share capital of the company, are fully paid up and not redeemable.

-Option capable of exercise within 10 years – it must be possible for the option to be exercised within 10 years of the date of grant.
+Option capable of exercise within 10 years (or up to 15 years for options granted on or after 6 April 2026) – it must be possible for the option to be exercised within this period from the date of grant.

 Terms of option to be agreed in writing – the agreement must be in the form of a written agreement between the company granting the option and the employee.
 The agreement must state: